 Surprisingly, the sea at Nexus Beach Resort was quite rough.
 I didn’t allow the children to swim unsupervised, but it was a perfect opportunity for jumping some giant waves.
 The was a fun thing to do with the family, but you really need to hold onto your swim wear!

-If you want to get away from the water and enjoy some of Sabah’s spectacular nature, head for Kinabalu National Park.
+If you want to discover some of Sabah’s diverse flora and fauna, take a trip to Kinabalu National Park.
 This park is set in 75,000 hectares of rainforest and has been designated as Malaysia’s first World Heritage Site.

-Kinabalu Park is about 1 ½ hours from KK city centre.
-However, there are many organised trips to get there, either for a day or overnight.
+Kinabalu National Park is about 1 ½ hours from KK city centre.
+The easiest option is to book an organised tour to get there, either for a day or overnight.
+Alternatively, you could travel independently by bus.

 Relax at the Poring Hot Springs